how long does hair grow in a year

 For roughly 2 to 5 months, your strands stay in place, neither growing nor falling out, while new hair gets ready to emerge.
 This phase accounts for around 10% of your hair at any given time.
 The telogen phase explains why shedding isn’t constant—it’s part of your hair’s natural rhythm.

 The exogen phase is considered a part of the telogen phase and lasts 2 to 5 months.
 This is the stage when old hairs naturally shed, making room for fresh growth.
 On average, you lose 50 to 100 hairs a day during this phase—not a reason to panic, but a normal part of the cycle.
+If you notice hair falling out with a white bulb attached, find out if it's normal or cause for concern.

-While this half-an-inch-per-month rate sounds delightfully consistent, the truth is, not all scalps play fair.
+While this hair growth rate of 6 inches per year sounds delightfully consistent, the truth is that not all scalps play fair.
 Factors like age, diet, hormonal changes, and even how you treat your hair day-to-day can send that number soaring—or crawling.
 And yes, your genes hold a major sway here.
 Some people have follicles that churn out hair like a factory on overtime, while others find their growth stuck in second gear.

 If you’re wondering how your hair growth rate per month stacks up, remember that these figures represent averages, not absolutes.
 Variability is the name of the game when it comes to human biology.
 So, understanding your hair’s unique growth rhythm can help you set realistic expectations and fine-tune your care routine for optimal results.